-When location of home base is determined, with a steel tape measure 127 feet, $3\frac{3}{8}$ inches in desired direction to establish second base.
+When location of home base is determined, with a steel tape measure 127 feet, 3\% inches in desired direction to establish second base.
 From home base, measure 90 feet toward first base; from second base, measure 90 feet toward first base; the intersection of these lines establishes first base.
-From home base, measure 90 feet toward third base; from second base, measure 90 feet toward third base; the intersection of these lines establishes first base and third base is 127 feet, $3\frac{3}{8}$ inches.
+From home base, measure 90 feet toward third base; from second base, measure 90 feet toward third base; the intersection of these lines establishes third base.
+The distance between first base and third base is 127 feet, 3\% inches.
 All measurements from home base shall be taken from the point where the first and third base lines intersect.

-The catcher's box, the batters' boxes, the coaches' boxes, the three-foot first base lines and the next batter's boxes shall be laid out as shown in the diagram2s in Appendices 1 and 2.
+The catcher's box, the batters' boxes, the coaches' boxes, the three-foot first base lines and the next batter's boxes shall be laid out as shown in the diagrams in Appendices 1 and 2.

-The foul lines and all other playing lines indicated in the diagrams by solid black lines shall be marked with paint or non-toxic and nonburning chalk or other white material.
+The foul lines and all other playing lines indicated in the diagrams by solid black lines shall be marked with paint or non-toxic and non-burning chalk or other white material.

-The grass lines and dimensions shown on the diagrams are those used in many fields, but they are not mandatory and each Club shall determine the size and shape of the grassed and bare areas of its playing field; provided, however, that the grass line of the outer boundary of the infield dirt shall be a 95-foot radius from the center of the pitcher's plate.
-A Club will be considered to be in compliance with this provision if the average distance of the grass line of the outer boundary of the infield dirt is less than 96 feet but more than 94 feet, and no individual measurement is more than 96 feet or less than 94 feet.
+The grass lines and dimensions shown on the diagrams are those used in many fields, but they are not mandatory and each Club shall determine the size and shape of the grassed and bare areas of its playing field, except as follows:

+- (a) The grass line of the outer boundary of the infield dirt shall be a 95-foot radius from the center of the pitcher's plate.
+A Club will be considered to be in compliance with this provision if the average distance of the grass line of the outer boundary of the infield dirt is less than 96 feet but more than 94 feet, and no individual measurement is more than 96 feet or less than 94 feet. - (b) The grass line of the infield dirt in fair territory along the first base line between home and first base shall be no less than 18 inches and no more than 24 inches from the first base line.